 Playa Bejuco in Puntarenas is a beautiful dark sand beach that is the complete opposite to the nearby Jaco or Manuel Antonio, making it the perfect day trip for anyone looking to experience a more rural and natural beach in Costa Rica.
+It is also a fantastic beach town for any visitor looking to get away from crowds and to stay in a natural beach paradise.

-Here is our guide to Playa Bejuco.
+Here is our guide to Playa Bejuco to help you plan your visit.

 Playa Bejuco is in Puntarenas, in the Central Pacific of Costa Rica.
 It is 117 kilometers (72.8 miles) from San Jose Airport, 32 kilometers (19.7 miles) from Jaco and 42.9 kilometers (26.7 miles) from Manuel Antonio.